Oxford-Bee-Ops/expidite/README.md

 Key design decisions:
 - Python: The system is written in Python to make it easy to extend and modify.
-- Push-to-cloud: The system pushes data to cloud storage rather than persistently storing it on device.
+- Push-to-cloud: The system pushes data to cloud storage in near-real-time rather than persistently storing it on device.
 - Memory-as-disk: The system uses memory-as-disk to reduce wear on the SD card (a key single point of failure).
 - Strict file naming: The system enforces strict file naming conventions to ensure that data is easily identifiable and manageable, and related to FAIR records.
 - Configuration is stored in Git.